-Click the Verify button to complete the Linux Mint ISO verification process.
+Click the Verify button to complete the Mint’s file integrity verification.

-You have successfully completed the steps to verify Linux Mint ISO using the MD5 & SHA Checksum Utility on Windows 10.
-When you review the image below, you can see that the hash values of the Linux Mint 19.1 ISO file match.
+You have successfully completed the steps to check the Mint ISO for errors using the MD5 & SHA Checksum Utility on Windows 10.
+When you examine the image below, you can see that the Linux Mint image file hash values match.